-Rear Adm.
-Filipowski, a native of New Jersey, graduated and was commissioned in 1982 from the University of Nebraska-Lincoln.
+Rear Admiral Sean Filipowski, a native of New Jersey, graduated and was commissioned in 1982 from the University of Nebraska-Lincoln.
 He subsequently graduated from the Naval War College in 1994.

 Originally a submarine strategic weapons system officer, he served his initial assignment in USS Nathanael Greene (SSBN 636), followed by duty at Commander, Submarine Squadron 18.
 In 1987, he was re-designated as a special duty officer (cryptology), now information warfare officer.

-Shore assignments have included: U.S. Naval Security Group Activity Misawa, Japan as a division officer, assistant department head, and as the executive officer; the National Security Agency; the Naval Network Warfare Command; the director for Electronic and Cyber Warfare on the OPNAV Information Dominance Staff; and the deputy director of Operations at U.S. Cyber Command.
+Shore assignments have included: U.S. Naval Security Group Activity Misawa, Japan as a division officer, assistant department head, and as the executive officer; the National Security Agency; the Naval Network Warfare Command; the director for Electronic and Cyber Warfare on the OPNAV Information Dominance Staff; the deputy director of Operations at U.S. Cyber Command; and the director of Intelligence at U.S. Cyber Command.

 Operational assignments have included: commander in chief, U.S. Pacific Fleet Staff; Commander, Carrier Group 7 staff, embarked in USS Nimitz (CVN 68), which deployed to the Persian Gulf in support of Operations Southern Watch and Vigilant Sentinel; the Joint Special Operations Command where he deployed to Sarajevo, Bosnia-Herzegovina and Aviano, Italy in support of Operation Joint Guard; and Commander, U.S. 7th Fleet staff, embarked in USS Blue Ridge (LCC 19), which deployed throughout the Western Pacific.